Tonala Jalisco: Discover a World of Artistic Wonders

 Getting to this place is super easy and involves the descent of a “mountain” 15 minutes away from the site.

-It is not advisable to go when it is raining, since you have to walk down it can become a little dangerous.
+It is not advisable to go when it is raining, since walking down can become a little dangerous.

 At the end of the descent, you will find the Lerma River, where the piles begin.